Multigraphs without large bonds are wqo by contraction: Introduction

-The following result is a complete characterization of the canonical antichains of~$(\mathfrak{G}, \lmc),$ which extends the results of Ding on canonical antichains of simple graphs for the relations of subgraph and induced subgraph~\cite{Ding20091123}.
+The following result is a complete characterization of the canonical antichains of $\lmc$ in finite graphs, which extends the results of Ding on canonical antichains of simple graphs for the relations of subgraph and induced subgraph~\cite{Ding20091123}.